MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 This value is an enumeration with one possible value being DisableStrongPassword, which allows weaker passwords than the default policy to be specified.
 DisablePasswordExpiration can also be specified.
 The two may be specified together; for example: DisablePasswordExpiration, DisableStrongPassword.
-For more information on the default password policies, see Azure AD password policies.
+For more information on the default password policies, see Microsoft Entra password policies.
 Supports $filter (ne, not, and eq on null values).
               \[PasswordProfile \<IMicrosoftGraphPasswordProfile\>\]: passwordProfile
                 \[(Any) \<Object\>\]: This indicates any property can be added to this object.